ilikui/NotesBook/content/Resource/RSS/Description.md

   - plugin/transformer
 ---

-This plugin generates descriptions that are used as metadata for the HTML `head`, the [[RSS Feed]] and in [[folder and tag listings]] if there is no main body content, the description is used as the text between the title and the listing.
+This plugin generates descriptions that are used as metadata for the HTML `head`, the [[RSS Feed]] and in [[CPP]] if there is no main body content, the description is used as the text between the title and the listing.

 If the frontmatter contains a `description` property, it is used (see [[authoring content#Syntax]]).
 Otherwise, the plugin will do its best to use the first few sentences of the content to reach the target description length.